GEO for developers: what gets cited by ChatGPT and Perplexity

 In ChatGPT with search enabled: "Research competitors and write a report."
 You get text in the chat, often with up-to-date data.
 There is no

-report.mdon disk — the product replied, but didn't touch your system.
+report.mdon disk.
+The product replied, but didn't touch your system.

 When you type "find the weather" in ChatGPT, it feels like ChatGPT went on the internet.
 Behind one window there are several layers:

 A model is a text predictor.
-You give text — it continues.
+You give text.
+It continues.
 It doesn't "think" or "decide" in the human sense.

-Ask an LLM in chat only, with no search or files, to "research competitors…" — you get a plan, tips, a report template.
+Ask an LLM in chat only, with no search or files, to "research competitors…" and you get a plan, tips, a report template.
 No real prices or live sites "as of today" unless tools are wired in.

 A prompt is any text you send the model: a question, a task, a chunk of code.